Can I open a Trust account with IB UK?

 3. Who is eligible for an IBUK Stocks and Share ISA?

-In accordance with HMRC rules, any individual who is a resident for tax purposes in the UK and over the age of 18 is eligible to open a stocks and share ISA.
+In accordance with HMRC regulations, any individual who is a resident for tax purposes in the UK and over the age of 18 is eligible to open a stocks and share ISA.

 Click on the link for additional details: